 Our mission statement

-We are Wilsden Village Hall, a not-for-profit charitable community centre.
-We are the hub of our village.
-We are here to support the residents of Wilsden and its surrounding areas.
+We are a not-for-profit, charitable community hub, here to support the people of Wilsden and surrounding areas.